ckieras/CSCI-125-R-Project/README.md

 #Do you see any warming trends in any of these plots?
 What is the average temperature of each of these time periods?
+Between the graphs there is a warming trend.
+Intitially the temperature starts out in the 57s and then escalates to the 58s.